venuraja79/ml-basics/readme.md

 Machine learning material for absolute beginners.

-1. Linear Regression in Python:
+1. Machine Learning Intuition:
-Implementing Linear regression algorithm in a notebook without using higher level packages like scikit-learn
+The intention here is to provide a basic intuition of **Machine Learning** (ML) that is applicable to many problems.
+This notebook is fully written in basic python, no higher level packages have been used.